 So the potato pancakes are fried in oil, which is a reminder of this miracle.
 In other countries, fried donuts are more popular.
 But in the States, it's definitely latkes.
 If you've never eaten a potato pancake, you don't know what you're missing!
 They are delicious when fresh, with a dollop of sour cream or apple sauce on top.
 After the jump, you'll find my personal recipe for the best potato pancakes in the world...
 Happy Hanukkah to all.

+2 cups peeled and shredded potatoes 1 tablespoon grated onion 3 eggs, beaten 2 tablespoons all-purpose flour 2 teaspoons salt 1/2 cup peanut oil for frying Place the potatoes in a cheesecloth and wring, extracting as much moisture as possible.
+In a medium bowl stir the potatoes, onion, eggs, flour and salt together.
 In a large heavy-bottomed skillet over medium-high heat, heat the oil until hot.
 Place large spoonfuls of the potato mixture into the hot oil, pressing down on them to form 1/4 to 1/2 inch thick patties.
 Brown on one side, turn and brown on the other.
 Let drain on paper towels.
 Salt to taste and serve hot!